This is a list of all industrial and systems engineering courses. For more information, see Industrial and Systems Engineering.

 Instruments for reasoning about quantitative information; analyzing and communicating statistical information; main typologies of data graphics (data-maps, time-series, space-time narrative, relational diagrams, graphs and methods for dimensionality reduction); language for discussing data visualizations combined with knowledge of human perception of visual objects; how to visualize information effectively by using statistical methods, knowledge of human perception, and basics of data graphics.
 Prerequisites: STAT:2020.

 Manufacturing and logistics systems, supply chain management, MRP/ERP systems, lean manufacturing, concurrent engineering, value stream mapping and six sigma.
 Offered spring semesters.
-Prerequisites: IE:3700 and ENGR:2760.
-Same as ME:4131.
+Prerequisites: ISE:3700 and ENGR:2760.

-Methodologies, algorithms, and tools for processing modeling, analysis, and reengineering; modeling issues in product and component design, product and process modularity, quality, reliability, agility.
-Offered spring semesters.
-Prerequisites: IE:3700.
+Methodologies, algorithms, and tools for processing modeling, analysis, and reengineering; modeling issues in product and component design, product and process modularity, quality, reliability, and agility.
+Prerequisites: ISE:3700.